Te Pā Tū

 Ancient stories and mesmerising performances of kapa haka are shared in the naturally formed amphitheatre before your procession to the wharekai, an elegantly themed dining room.

-The experience evolves with the seasons, so no two visits will be alike—a cultural and culinary experience you will never forget.
+Evolving with the seasons, so no two visits will be alike— it is a cultural and culinary experience you will never forget.

 Words by Claire Williamson & Photography by Jerome Warburton